reckonsys/pgorm/README.md

 # pgorm

-An ambitious PostgreSQL ORM in pure python 3.7+ using asyncio, dataclasses & type hints
+A n00by PostgreSQL ORM in pure python 3.7+ which probably abuses asyncio, dataclasses & type hints

 # Why pgORM?